COVID-19 Testing Site

 Each testing site provides a Spanish translator and will make its best efforts to accommodate other language speakers.

-Students and employees are strongly encouraged to be tested for COVID-19 often.
-Randomized groups of students will receive an email to their Bear Mail about their assigned week to get tested at the testing site.
-UNC students who live in on-campus residential housing can walk up to the site to get tested per UNC's screening test policies.
+UNC students and employees who are seeking COVID-19 testing are encouraged to use this free community testing site, conveniently located on campus at Bishop-Lehr.
+UNC students who live in on-campus residential housing can walk up to the site to get tested.
 Parking isn't available at this testing site.

 In addition, the state is continuing to support mobile test sites and pop-up community testing events communities across the state.
 There are more than 50 free community testing sites across the state, as well as dozens of locations offered by private providers.
 The state will continue to work with local partners to meet community testing needs in a manner that best serves their residents.